Sugeepixie/MechaCar_Statistical_Analysis/README.md

 ![Del3_Ttest_3](https://user-images.githubusercontent.com/76926148/204196318-36d26094-2313-41d0-9f8a-cde43b2ac20a.PNG)

-* T-test for lot 3 vs. pop. mean of 1500 PSI - yes, a statistical difference.
+* T-test for lot 3 vs. pop. mean of 1500 PSI - yes, there is a statistical difference.

 With a p-Value of 0.04, which is lower than the significance level of 0.05, there is enough evidence to reject the null hypothesis.The mean of lot 3 is statistically different than population mean of 1,500 pounds per square inch.